-Please Note: You may have to pay a copayment for an office visit if you get other services during the visit.
+We cover medically necessary services you copayment for an office visit if you get other services during the visit.
 If you need to pay a copayment, the copayment will be based upon each date of service and each provider.
-For services in this category that have a coinsurance, the coinsurance will be applied per service.
+For services in this category that limited to: